opensourcestories/opensourcestories.org/content/stories/2021/russell-keith-magee.md

 I think collectively we are in a place where we need to have decide having these conversations a lot more seriously than we are at the moment.

-**Julia Ferraioli**: It's interesting, too, because as we've seen the rise in popularity of open source both in the projects started and the projects consumed, there is this increased pressure because  maintainers are worried that if they don't follow up on requests or bugs or what have you, that they're going to be damaging their professional identity as well.
+**julia ferraioli**: It's interesting, too, because as we've seen the rise in popularity of open source both in the projects started and the projects consumed, there is this increased pressure because  maintainers are worried that if they don't follow up on requests or bugs or what have you, that they're going to be damaging their professional identity as well.
 So it does make it very difficult to take care of your own needs and your identity away from open source.
 It's at a kind of critical point.
 And it has been for a while.

 **Russell Keith-Magee**: Yeah, it has been for a while it's like and this is also not a new situation like burnout of maintainers is something that we've observed.
 It hasn't necessarily been actively observed.
 But if you go back and look you can sort of see the patterns have been for like years and years going back.